Chidiebere-Aginam/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display the content of two files simultaneously
+Last line of a file